konmik/solid/README.md

 I recommend reading this library description to get started with immutability: [AutoValue](https://github.com/google/auto/tree/master/value).
 The library has a very good Android port with `Parcelable` implementation: [AutoParcel](https://github.com/frankiesardo/auto-parcel).

-There is a yet another library that makes a good combo with `SolidList` - [Icepick](https://github.com/frankiesardo/icepick).
+There is yet another library that makes a good combo with `SolidList` - [Icepick](https://github.com/frankiesardo/icepick).
 `SolidList` can be safely passed between activities, services, intents and threads, and it can be automatically saved into an activity/fragment `Bundle` with just one annotation.
 Amazing.

 ### Details

 `SolidList` is just a decorator around `ArrayList`, so I do not think that any docs are needed.
-It implements `List<T>` interface throwing `UnsupportedOperationException` on each method that tries to modify contents data.
+It just implements `List<T>` interface and throws `UnsupportedOperationException` on each method that tries to modify it.
 [SolidList](https://github.com/konmik/solid/blob/master/solid/src/main/java/solid/collections/SolidList.java)

 If you're familiar with Guava's `ImmutableList` - there is a difference that is good to know. `SolidList` does